-of the project throughout the parks, plazas, squares and boulevards.
-Efforts were made to protect or relocate existing vegetation wherever possible and to integrate it into the community's mature landscape.
+Over 1,000 trees will be planted in all three phases of the project throughout the parks, squares and boulevards.
+Efforts have been made to protect or relocate existing vegetation wherever possible and to integrate it into the community's mature landscape.